shdyas/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-server/Add-SPAppDeniedEndpoint.md

 ## SYNOPSIS

-Adds a  relative URL endpoint of a server to the list of app-denied endpoints.
+Adds a  relative URL endpoint of a server to the list of app-denied endpoints. test